 I know you might be thinking, isn’t all tomato soup kind of healthy?
 Well, yes and no. If you’re talking about a simple roasted tomato soup, sure.
 But a lot of tomato soups have loads of cream and cheese mixed in.
-But instead of simply making this without the dairy, I wanted to figure out a way to make it creamy and satisfying… while also making it more nutritious and filling.
+Instead of simply making this without the dairy, I wanted to figure out a way to make it creamy and satisfying… while also making it more nutritious and filling.
 Not to brag, but this was a home run.
+Who needs cream anyway?!

 And once they’re roasted, all you have to do is add them to a food processor or blender and blend them up to your liking!
 I made this soup very smooth, but you could definitely keep it a little chunkier if that’s what you prefer.